KerryEames-Vris/ClassProject1-FeedMe/README.md

 # Description

 A web application that takes user input of existing ingredients in their home and points them to possible recipes.
-This is able to reference recipes under parameters of dietary restrictions, meal size, meal shelf life.
+This is able to reference recipes that contain ingriednts the user enters into forms.
 This can be used for party planning, meal planning, or just personal use.

 # User Story

 ## GIVEN

-- I am a user that is hungry and doesnt know what to make
+- I am a user that is hungry and / or thirsty and doesnt know what to make
 - When I have ingredients to use
-- Then I want to know what meals I can make
+- Then I want to know what meals or adult beverages I can make with those ingredients
 - When I open the webpage
-- Then I want to see options for styles of meals (snacks/ single lunch/ dinner meal)
+- Then I see two options:
-- When I've selected an option
+  ### A: Whats in your Pantry?
+  ### B: How about a Drink?

+## Option A

+- When I'm looking for inspiration to make a meal.
+- Then I click the "Click to list your ingredients" button.
+- When I land on the Ingredients Page.
-- Then I want to be taken to a form that lets me enter what ingedients I have
+- Then I am presented with a form that prompts the user to enter Ingredients Here.
-- When I've entered my ingredients
+- When I've entered my ingredients and press "Save Ingredient" button.
+- Then a list of my ingredients renders to the screen.
-- Then I want to be able to stipulate on dietary restrictions or preferences
+- When I am done entering the Ingredients I want to use.
+- Then I press the "Show me Recipes" button.
-- When I have entered all this information
+- When I land on the Recipe Page.
-- Then I am presented with meal options and recipes as well as a picture of the end result
+- Then I am presented four Cards that contains an image, a title of the recipe, and a link to how to make a recipe that includes some or all of my saved ingredients.
+- When I click the "Full Recipe Link" button.
+- Then I am taken to a web page which contains instruction on how to make the recipe.

+## Option B

+- When I'm looking for inspiration to make a drink.
+- Then I click the "Click to Choose a Refreshment" button.
-- When I select my options
+- When I land on the Cocktails Page.
-- Then I am shown recipe details, nutritional facts, and a link to a video that prepares the recipe (if applicable)
+- Then I am presented with a dropdown menu to select a Spirit
+- When I select a spirit and click the "Find me a cocktail!" button.
+- Then I am presented with one Card that contains an image of the cocktail, the title of the cocktail, and instructions on how to make it.
+-

 ## Presentation Requirements